The Bankrate promise

 “It’s a different means of accomplishing the same goal,” says Eric Sims, economics professor at the University of Notre Dame.
 “They want to change interest rates that are relevant to you and me, but they’re doing it in a different way now.”

-Understanding how this ultimately impacts the economy isn’t easy.
+Understanding how this ultimately impacts the economy — and why the Fed does what it does — isn’t easy.
 The Fed’s work is mind-bogglingly complex.

 If the U.S. economy were a car, the Fed would be one of its main drivers.
 Economic growth is the speed at which the vehicle is traveling — and interest rates are the foot pedals that give it more or less life.

 It’s the driver’s job to give it enough speed to get it through the humps and hurdles, but not too much that it wrecks.
-Cheap borrowing costs give the U.S. economy more speed, propelling growth forward.
-But more expensive rates cause firms and consumers to pull back.
-That slows the economy down.
+Cheap borrowing costs give the U.S. economy more speed, propelling growth forward by bolstering asset prices and households’ wherewithal to spend.
+But more expensive rates cause firms to pull back on investing and hiring.
+That slows the economy down, no doubt influencing consumer spending along with it.

 It’s easy to tell if the U.S. economy is in a downturn, mostly because unemployment tends to surge.
 But how does the Fed tell if the economy is running a bit too hot?
 By looking at inflation.

-“Typically, interest rates and inflation go together,” says Gary Zimmerman, managing partner of Six Trees Capital and founder of MaxMyInterest.com.
+“Typically, interest rates and inflation go together,” says Gary Zimmerman, founder of MaxMyInterest.com.
 “In a period of high inflation, the Fed raises interest rates to slow down the economy.”

 What interest rates are impacted by the federal funds rate?

 Your wallet’s ultra sensitive to these rate moves.
-If it wasn’t, the economic impact would hardly work.
+If it wasn’t, the economic impact would hardly be noticeable.

-The Fed most notably has direct influence over CDs and savings accounts, and rates on auto loans, credit cards, adjustable-rate mortgages (ARMs) and home equity lines of credit.
-The Fed doesn’t directly impact mortgages – rather, the 10-year Treasury yield serves as the benchmark – but borrowers may notice that they’re influenced by similar patterns.
+The Fed most notably has direct influence over CDs and savings accounts, and rates on auto loans, credit cards, adjustable-rate mortgages (ARMs) and HELOCs.
+The Fed doesn’t directly impact mortgages — rather, the 10-year Treasury yield serves as the benchmark — but borrowers may notice them follow a similar track.

 Federal student loan interest rates, meanwhile, are left up to Congress.
-Lawmakers also peg those rates to the 10-year yield.
+Lawmakers also peg those rates to the 10-year yield and set them annually.

-The Fed also has a hand at influencing other benchmark rates throughout the economy.
+The Fed’s benchmark rate also influences other benchmark rates throughout the economy.
 Most notably, that’s the prime rate, or the rate that banks charge their safest, most reliable borrowers.

 The prime rate tends to hold at about 3 percentage points above the fed funds rate, and it goes on to affect rates on credit cards, HELOCs, auto loans and other types of loans you can get from a bank.